devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 	Input Reads: 250000 Surviving: 193900 (77.56%) Dropped: 56100 (22.44%)
 	TrimmomaticSE: Completed successfully

-So that worked and we have a new fastq file.
+We now have a new fastq file.

     ls SRR098283*
     SRR098283.fastq  SRR098283.fastq_trim.fastq

+Let's make a new directory and place this trimmed files there:

+	mkdir ../trimmed_fastq
+	mv SRR098283.fastq_trim.fastq ../trimmed_fastq

+## Exercise - Running Trimmomatic on all the files

+#### For loop
 Now we know how to run trimmomatic but there is some good news and bad news.
 One should always ask for the bad news first.
 Trimmomatic only operates on one input file at a time and we have more than one input file.
 The good news?